-Deadwood can be dangerous and prevents the tree from healing, therefore possibly allowing disease to enter the tree’s system.
-If you see a tree with a hole in it it may be due to a dead limb that was not pruned off.
+Deadwood can be dangerous and prevents a tree from healing, therefore possibly allowing disease or pests to penetrate the tree’s system.
+If you see a tree with a hole in it, it may be due to a dead limb that was not removed properly.

-Trees with poor architecture look interesting to the eye but there are several problems that arise from this type of growth habit such as crossing limbs, weak branch attachment and hidden points of decay.
+Trees with poor architecture may look interesting to the eye but several problems can arise from this type of growth habit, including crossing limbs, weak branch attachment and hidden points of decay.
 We recommend pruning your trees when they are young to create the best chance for success as they age.

-Boxwood clouding is technique that gives the boxwood shrubs a light and natural cloud-like appearance.
+Boxwood clouding is a technique that gives the boxwood shrubs a light and natural cloud-like appearance.

 Pollarding is the process of removing growth on the outer most stems of a woody shrub or tree, annually or bi-annually, for the purpose of maintaining a framework of exposed branches.
 Sometimes very small stems are left to provide budding and flowering of the tree.
 Topping is not an example of pollarding.